terraform-google-modules/terraform-example-foundation/docs/TROUBLESHOOTING.md

 You will need to mark some resources as tainted in order to trigger the proper missing project's recreation to fix the inconsistent terraform state by following the next steps.

-1. In your local, go to the path that the error is being reported.
+1. In a terminal, navigate to the path where the error is being reported.

    For example, if the unknown project ID is `prj-bu1-p-sample-base-abcd`, you should go to ./gcp-projects/business_unit_1/production (business_unit_1 due to `bu1` and production due to `p`).

    ```bash
    cd ./gcp-projects/<business_unit>/<environment>
    ```
-1. Run terraform init command so you can pull the remote state to your local.
+1. Run terraform init command so you can pull the remote state.

    ```bash
    terraform init